Skip to main content

 Everyone must wash their hands after the activity has finished.
 Wear gloves if needed.
 Explain how to safely use equipment and set clear boundaries so everyone knows what’s allowed.

-Anyone who doesn’t want to touch soil or grass can direct the person they’re in a pair with, or you could offer them gloves if that would help.
+• Anyone who doesn’t want to touch soil or grass can work with someone else to do this task, or you could offer them gloves if that would help.

-If anyone struggles with fine motor skills, they could use larger materials.
-As people work in pairs, their partner can also help with the parts they find tricky.
+• If anyone struggles with fine motor skills, they could use larger materials.
+People could also work in pairs or small groups, so their partner can also help with the parts they find tricky.

 All Scout activities should be inclusive and accessible.